mscook/rQer/README.rst

 rQer
 ====

-Make reads output from CASAVA 1.8.2 with option --adapter-sequence sane.
+Make the reads output from CASAVA 1.8.2 with --adapter-sequence option sane.

 It appears that for CASAVA 1.8.2 providing the --adapter-sequence option results in the adapter being converted to 'N' while the existing quality is retained.
 This does not make sense.
 The existing quality should be converted to a 2 (PHRED 33 = '#', PHRED 64 = 'B').

-RQer takes input reads, and for all N bases which qualities are not equal to '2' converts to '2'.
+rQer takes input reads, and for all N bases which qualities are not equal to '2' converts to '2'.